stenslae/FPGA_TRNG/sw/encrypt_sw/README.md

 ```

 ### Description
-Takes file and uses a random key to encrypt the file in AES-128.
+Takes file and uses a random key and IV to encrypt the file in AES-128.
 Outputs the key and encrypted data into separate files.

 ### Arguments
 - `-h`